Investing for Beginners: Complete Guide to Getting Started

 A mutual fund is a prebuilt collection of stocks and sometimes bonds.
 You are essentially buying small pieces of many different assets with a single share purchase — without all the footwork to research and buy individual stocks and bonds yourself.

 Typically, a mutual fund is designed and managed by financial professionals.
-However, some mutual funds are index funds, which means their makeup and performance is tied to a market index, like the S&P 500 or the Dow Jones Industrial Average.
+However, some mutual funds are index funds, which means their makeup and performance are tied to a market index, like the S&P 500 or the Dow Jones Industrial Average.
 We’ll talk more about index funds when we discuss ETFs.

 A minimum investment can range from $500 to $3,000, though some offer a minimum investment of $100 or less.